-4.10.4 Reduction for Anticipated Grants, Subsidies and Other Contributions and in accordance with various rules such as the attribution between the share related to new vs. existing development.
+4.10.4 Reduction for Anticipated Grants, Subsidies and Other Contributions

+This step involves reducing the capital costs necessary to provide the increased services by capital grants, subsidies, and other contributions (including direct developer contributions required due to the local service policy) made or anticipated by Council and in accordance with various rules such as the attribution between the share related to new vs. existing development.
 That is, some grants and contributions may not specifically be applicable to growth or where Council targets fundraising as a measure to offset impacts on taxes (O. Reg.
 82/98, section 6).